abaez/lapis-project-builder/README.md

 First make sure you have the [Lapis Project Builder]() in a local copy.
     hg clone <lapis-builder> <your location>
-Incase you want to have `lapis_init.lua` to use your default locations of both `lapis-builder` and your docker container, edit the default locations in `lapis_init.lua` to your own.
+Incase you want to have `lapis_init.lua` to use your default locations of both `lapis-builder` and your docker container, edit the conf table fields in `lapis_init.lua` to your own.
 Otherwise, you will have to point to the path, when you using the script.
 Afterwards, link `lapis_init.lua` into your preferred path, like so: